Welcome to today's edition of the Rush 24-7 podcast.

 They danced to the sounds of the Marine Corps band that Obama brought in there.

-They dined on crab cakes and canopes.
+They dined on crab cakes and canopies.

-They hand delivered letters from concerned citizens.
+They hand-delivered letters from concerned citizens.

 And I think they know me too.